moderna/ma-image-resize-tool/README.md

     ```
 All parameters are optional:
    * Default for --config is "config.json"
-   * Default for --config.local is "config-local.json"
+   * Default for --config-local is "config-local.json"
    * Default for --tags is "all" (separate multiple tags with commas ",")

 ### Use as node module